Great Remodeling Choices 101: What Your Contractor Should Know

 Above all, when choosing a general contractor, if for any reason you feel something is not right, then follow your instincts.
 Bid the project out to one or two others, or get help from a professional accredited in the field of design or remodeling to help you navigate this terrain.
 Feeling confident that you have an excellent contractor is an essential component of the success of your project.

-Keep your eyes peeled in September for part three of this four-part series!
+Keep your eyes peeled in September for part three of this three-part series!

 Judy Goldman is the owner and CEO of Design Studio Interior Solutions, a residential and commercial interior design firm based in Boulder, Colorado.
 View their profile or contact them at 303.652.1727.